 The feelings of detachment make you notice and even look for the differences between you and the people in your life.
 It’s as if you suddenly forget what brought you together in the first place and focus only on the things that separate you.

 You can only see the differences, which seem so huge and deep in comparison with the similarities.
-It’s a lie that the feeling of detachment wants you to believe.
+It’s a lie that the emotional detachment wants you to believe.

 All conversations feel boring and pointless